frnmst/gnupot/README.md

 ##More

-For technical and philosophical information read the [GNUpot WIKI](https://github.com/frnmst/gnupot/wiki)
+For all the technical and philosophical information read the [GNUpot WIKI](https://github.com/frnmst/gnupot/wiki)

 #GNUpot is looking for volunteers